 Concerns have been raised that HRT may increase the risk of breast cancer, ovarian cancer, and even heart disease – and for this reason there has been much debate in recent years over HRT’s long-term safety.
-You can find out more about this discussion, and about the various types of HRT and their differences, in our fact sheet on HRT: Benefits and risks – what you should know.
+You can find out more about this discussion, and about the various types of HRT and their differences, in our fact sheet on HRT: Benefits and risks.

 Women experience the menopause in widely varying ways.
 It may help to remember that it is not unusual to feel that your body is changing dramatically, or equally, that it has hardly changed at all.

 Some women breeze through a problem-free menopause, but most experience some symptoms ranging from mild to severe.
 If you feel that you are struggling, advice and support is widely available.
 The important thing is to be aware of any changes and to consult your GP for advice.
 Whatever the symptoms, help is available in a range of ways.